Detroit: 10 Aug - 09 Sep 2019

--Windsor-style: Made a day trip to Windsor, Canada to get to the bottom of this.
+- Windsor-style: Made a day trip to Windsor, Canada to get to the bottom of this.
 It's a NY-style pizza with shredded pepperoni and canned mushrooms (at a minimum) layered on the cheese and tomato sauce, creating a Domino's like matrix.
-To be honest there was just too much of everything (and not enough zip), so in the end I realized what I should have know all along, the best pizza in Detroit is . . .
+To be honest, there was just too much of everything (and not enough zip), so in the end I realized what I should have known all along, the best pizza in Detroit is . . .

--Comerica Park: Though the Tigers are stinking it up, they are doing it in style in a beautiful ballpark.
-Sit in section 132, row 25-35 to get a good view of the action and the Detroit skyline (@$29: Aug 28, vs. Indians).
+- Comerica Park: Though the Tigers are stinking it up, they are doing it in style in a beautiful ballpark.
+Sit in section 132, rows 25-35 to get a good view of the action and the Detroit skyline (@$29: Aug 28, vs. Indians).

-*Nemo's: The Best for last.
-This place looks exactly like a bar should, tin ceiling, a long wood bar worn to perfection, beer in a glass, and the bartender that has seen it all.
+*Nemo's: The Best for Last.
+This place looks exactly like a bar should, a tin ceiling, a long wood bar worn to perfection, a beer in a glass, and a bartender that has seen it all.
 A bar since the 30s, and Nemo's since 1965.
 I could easily imagine Charlie Gehringer (after a game) or Babe Ruth (before), beer in hand, at the bar, at the exact spot I was standing.

 *The Bonus: Nick's Gaslight: What intrigued me about this bar was the sign on the door that read "$5.00 - @ For use of bathrooms ---- Payable in advance.", the fact I never saw anyone entering it and the crazy reviews on Yelp: "decor is from the 70's", "freakishly desolate.
-Kind of like the bar in The Shining", "sarcastic manner","the flame at the Gaslight is . . . rude" and my favorite "must be a front for the Greek mob".
+Kind of like the bar in The Shining", "sarcastic manner", "the flame at the Gaslight is . . . rude" and my favorite "must be a front for the Greek mob."
 All completely accurate, making this the most interesting bar in Detroit.
-The owner/bartender/licensed pilot Savvas is from Cyprus, serves Greek beer with a helping of blunt sarcasm with a hint of bigotry that is actually kind of refreshing in this day and age.
+The owner/bartender/licensed pilot Savvas is from Cyprus and serves Greek beer with a helping of blunt sarcasm with a hint of bigotry that is actually kind of refreshing in this day and age.
 We hit it off immediately and I was rewarded with engrossing banter and a free shot of ouzo (Opa!!).
 A Tony Bourdain moment.
-BTW: he actually makes a couple of bucks on the restroom (some times people just gotta go!).
+BTW: he actually makes a couple of bucks on the restroom (sometimes people just gotta go!).

--Motown Museum, Home of Hitsville U.S.A.: Well worth the $15 pp admission charge for a one hour tour.
-At the end of the tour I was able to sing "My Girl" in the footsteps of David Ruffin (unfortunately for you, the session was not recorded).
-I know that many of the friends I grew up with might think this gay, well f them.
+-Motown Museum, Home of Hitsville U.S.A.: Well worth the $15 pp admission charge for a one-hour tour.
+At the end of the tour, I was able to sing "My Girl" in the footsteps of David Ruffin (unfortunately for you, the session was not recorded).
 Then walk down the street to . . .

 -The Fisher Building: Think back to 1975, you're in the passenger seat of your Father's Oldsmobile.
-You open the door to get out, look down and what do you see?
-Well this is the building built by those rocker panels.
+You open the door to get out, look down, and what do you see?
+Well, this is the building built by those rocker panels.
 The Fisher Brothers sold out to GM and devoted their time to building this masterpiece, dubbed "Detroit's largest art object".
 Go inside and poke around.
-Trivia: Name the greatest rocker panel movie ever made?
+Pop Quiz: Name the greatest rocker panel movie ever made?